-I’ve been a pipeliner and worked with bluecollar workers.
-I’ve been a touring musician and worked with artsy folks.
-I’m married to a lawyer and have been around professionals.
-I also have children, including two with significant special needs.
-In all my life I’ve had exposure to a lot of different backgrounds and lifestyles, and am comfortable with people in all walks of life.
-I finally got up the courage to start college for the first time ever at the age of 56 and I now have a bachelors degree in psychology and am in the final stages of a Masters Degree in Mental Health Counseling.
+I’ve been a pipeliner and a cabinet maker.
+I’ve been a touring musician.
+I’m married to a lawyer.
+I have children, including two with significant special needs.
+I am comfortable with people in all walks of life.
+I started college in my 50’s and now have a bachelors degree in psychology and am in the final stages of a Masters Degree in Mental Health Counseling.

 I have a particular interest in working with men who are struggling with life transitions and changes in the world around them.
 Men who are looking at changes in their family, changes in their work, or struggling with realizations about themselves will find a safe space in my practice.
 I am committed to meeting people where they are and then helping them achieve their mental health goals.
 I use a variety of therapeutic techniques and models tailored to the individual.
 I am empathetic, non-judgmental, and focused on practical tools to help improve your journey in life.